 Kan du tenke deg å følge nordiske nettkurs på norsk, svensk, dansk og engelsk?
 Vi inviterer alle som forstår et skandinavisk språk til å dele og svare på vår korte spørreundersøkelsen om nordiske nettkurs.
 Den 27. juli fordelte 241 respondenter seg slik mellom de 7 primærspråkene: norsk 50, dansk 49, svensk 44, islandsk 72, finsk 2, færøysk 12 og […]

-Morten Flate Paulsen: CEO of NooA, professor of online education, Vice Chair at the Board of Trustees for ICDE – the International Council of Distance and Online Education and former President of EDEN – the European Distance and E-Learning Network, Norway.
+Morten Flate Paulsen is CEO of NooA, professor of online education, Acting Secretary General for ICDE – the International Council of Distance and Online Education and former President of EDEN – the European Distance and E-Learning Network, Norway.

 Doctor of Education at the Pennsylvania State University, Department of Adult Education and Instructional Systems.

 Master of Science in Engineering at the Norwegian Institute of Technology (The University of Trondheim), Department of Electrical Engineering and Computer Science.